sourcegraph/about/handbook/engineering/roles.md

 # Roles on the Engineering team

-This page lists the roles on the Engineering team and some of the responsibilites for each of the roles.
+This page lists the roles on the Engineering team and some of the responsibilities for each of the roles.

 ## Software Engineer

-Sofware Engineers are individual contributors who build software to satisfy the needs of the business.
+Software Engineers are individual contributors who build software to satisfy the needs of the business.

 ### Responsibilities